jmagrippis/name-finder/README.md

 ```
 php -S localhost:8080 -t public
 ```

+## Usage

+All the current functionality of this simple app is contained within a single route, so curl `api/v1/users/search/[match]` or visit it from your favourite browser!

-6. Curl or visit `api/v1/users/search/[match]` on your favourite browser!
-The exact address depends on how you decided to serve that public folder, for the above you would want to hit something like:
+The exact address depends on how you decided to serve the app's public folder during the Setup section, for the common defaults displayed above you would want to hit something like:

 ```
 http://localhost:8080/api/v1/users/search/john
 http://localhost:8080/api/v1/users/search/Kat